Martensitic stainless steel: Physical properties

+Martensitic stainless steels are ferromagnetic due to their BCT crystal structure.

 Processing

 When formability, softness, etc. are required in fabrication, steel having 0.12% maximum carbon is often used in soft condition.
 With increasing carbon, it is possible by hardening and tempering to obtain tensile strength in the range of 600 to 900 MPa, combined with reasonable toughness and ductility.
 In this condition, these steels find many useful general applications where mild corrosion resistance is required.
 Also, with the higher carbon range in the hardened and lightly tempered condition, tensile strength of about 1600 MPa may be developed with lowered ductility.

-A common example of a Martensitic stainless steel is X46Cr13.

 Martensitic stainless steel can be nondestructively tested using the magnetic particle inspection method, unlike austenitic stainless steel.

 Applications

-Martensitic stainless steels, depending upon their carbon content are often used for their corrosion resistance and high strength in pumps, valves, and boat shafts.
+Martensitic stainless steels, depending upon their carbon content and are often used for their corrosion resistance and high strength.
+They are also used for their wear resistance.

-They are also used for their wear resistance in, cutlery, medical tools (scalpels, razors and internal clamps), ball bearings, razor blades, injection molds for polymers, and brake disks for bicycles and motorbikes.